awslabs/automated-security-helper/README.md

   - Install Docker Desktop for windows and activate the [integration the WSL](https://docs.docker.com/desktop/windows/wsl/)
   - Clone this git repository.
   - Execute the helper tool from the folder downloaded in the previous step from the Ubuntu WSL.

+* Q: How to run `ash` with [finch](https://aws.amazon.com/blogs/opensource/introducing-finch-an-open-source-client-for-container-development/) or another OCI compatible tool.
+  A: You can configure the OCI compatible tool to use with by using the environment variable `ASH_OCI_RUNNER`

 ## Security
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.